Trams in Hobart: Demise and closure

 During World War II and in the immediate post-war period pressure from increased private car ownership and diesel-powered buses began to threaten the popularity of trams in Hobart, and both passenger rail and the Hobart tramways were experiencing economic trouble.
-HMT had commenced trolley bus services in 1935 with the Huon Road route, which followed Macquarie Street up the Cascades route as far as Darcy Street, and then continued to a terminus where the main road to the Huon Valley left the built up area, and began the long climb over the side of Mount Wellington.
+HMT had commenced trolleybus services in 1935 with the Huon Road route, which followed Macquarie Street up the Cascades route as far as Darcy Street, and then continued to a terminus where the main road to the Huon Valley left the built up area, and began the long climb over the side of Mount Wellington.
 The success of the trolley buses on this route showed HMT management that the more flexible trolley buses were suitable for use on Hobart's roads.
 1942 had seen the Macquarie Street Line to Cascades final replacement of trams with double-decker trolley buses which had a greater passenger capacity.
 It was another ten years before any further changes to the network took place.
 By 1950 the public had become increasingly unhappy with the congestion and the state of maintenance on Sandy Bay Road.
 Hobart City Council decided that in conjunction with the major roadworks required to improve Sandy Bay Road, it would replace the tram lines with trolley buses along that route as well.

 In 1949 the Hobart Municipal Tramways became the first system anywhere in the world to use an automatic conversion system from AC to DC current, continuing its history of innovation.
 But after considerable debate, the council took the decision in 1950 to abolish the tramways completely.
 However, the public reliance on the system meant that the council foresaw it would take at least 15 to 20 years to replace it effectively.